vana-com/vana-smart-contracts/README.md

 - Copy the `.env.example` file and rename it to `.env`.
 - Open the `.env` file and update the following parameters:

 `DEPLOYER_PRIVATE_KEY`: The private key of the account that will deploy the contracts.
 Make sure to keep this private and never share it.
+(E.g. **29bb1493d4f3b0042857e4a23452fc610d2c4e42b95ef5c13f8941eedb37e408**)

 `OWNER_ADDRESS`: The Ethereum address that will be set as the owner of the deployed contracts.
 This address will have special privileges in the contracts.
+(E.g. **0x853407D0C625Ce7E43C0a2596fBc470C3a6f8305**)

 `DLP_NAME`: The name of your Data Liquidity Pool.
 Choose a descriptive name for your DLP.
+(E.g. **CookieDLP**)

 `DLP_MASTER_KEY`: A master key for your DLP.
 This is used for encryption purposes.
 Make sure to generate a strong, unique key.
+(E.g. **0x04bfcab8282071e4c17b3ae235928ec9dd9fb8e2b2f981c56c4a5215c9e7a1fcf1a84924476b8b56f17f719d3d3b729688bb7c39a60b00414d53ae8491df5791fa**)

 `DLP_TOKEN_NAME`: The name of the token associated with your DLP.
 This will be visible in token listings.
+(E.g. **CookieToken**)

 `DLP_TOKEN_SYMBOL`: The symbol of your DLP token.
 This is typically a short, all-caps code.
+(E.g. **CTK**)

 `DLP_FILE_REWARD_FACTOR`: A factor used to calculate file rewards.
-This value determines the reward amount based on the file's score.
+This value determines the reward amount based on the file's score and is represented with 18 decimals.
+(E.g. **2e18** => the reward multiplier is 2)

+`DLP_PROOF_INSTRUCTION`: The instruction for generating proofs.
+This should match the instruction used by the TEE operators for validating proofs.
+(E.g. **https://github.com/vana-com/vana-satya-proof-template/releases/download/v24/gsc-my-proof-24.tar.gz**)

 #### 2. Install dependencies
 ```bash